 Links coming from these places tend to indicate a black hat link profile:

 - Low quality web directories

 - Blog networks

 Also keep an eye out for over-optimized anchor text.
 That’s another sign that a page isn’t going to last.

-On the other hand, if a page has a lot of these links, beating them might be more competitive than the PR and DA numbers indicate:
+On the other hand, if a page has a lot of these links, beating them might be more competitive than the PA and DA numbers indicate:

-- Major news sites, like The Huffington Post
+- Major news sites, like The NY Times

 - Editorial links from authoritative sites in your industry